isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 5 rows in set (0.01 sec)
 ```

-Note how in the 5th row it now says "caching_sha2_password".
+Note how in the fifth row it now says "caching_sha2_password".
 We apply the same change to `root@%`:

 Finally, we create a new user "newroot@localhost", and make it another root user.